Matt Quayle

 Matt Quayle is the Co-Creator and Executive Producer of Squawk Box & Squawk on the Street on CNBC-TV.
 He also serves as the Senior Advisor to CNBC's international morning program Worldwide Exchange.
 He was named to the TJFR Business News Reporter “30 under 30” list in 1997, 1998 & 1999.

 Quayle was also Senior Producer of Kudlow & Cramer for two years between 2003 and 2005 while at the same time also acting as a Senior Producer of Bullseye with Dylan Ratigan.

 He holds a BA in Communications from Rutgers University and is currently working on his MA in Media and Professional Communications at Fairleigh Dickinson University.

-Quayle lives in New Jersey with his wife (CNBC anchor Becky Quick), their children (son Kyle Nathaniel, and daughter Kaylie Noelle), and his two daughters (Natalie and Kimiko).
+Quayle lives in New Jersey with his wife (CNBC anchor Rebecca Quick), their children (son Kyle Nathaniel, and daughter Kaylie Noelle), and his two daughters (Natalie and Kimiko).